 Single-Blind vs. Double-Blind Review

-In single-blind review, the reviewers are aware of the applicant’s identity, while in double-blind review, the reviewers are unaware of the applicant’s identity.
+In single-blind review, the reviewers are aware of the applicant’s identity, while in double-blind review, they are unaware of it.
 The choice between these methods depends on the funding agency’s policies and the nature of the research.

 Panel Review vs. Individual Review